Jack Holliday: Brentford

 Holliday's goalscoring form in the First Division failed to meet the heights of previous seasons, but he still managed 13 goals from 38 appearances during the 1935–36 season, which culminated in Brentford's highest-ever league placing of fifth.
 Holliday was eventually converted into a utility player by manager Curtis and he stayed with the Bees throughout the remainder of the 1930s.
 He played his last professional game for the club on the final day of the 1938–39 season, a 2–0 defeat to Arsenal at Highbury.

-The breakout of the Second World War in September 1939 saw professional football suspended, but Holliday remained with the club through the war years and made his final appearance against Reading on the final day of the 1943–44 season.
-In seven years of competitive football with Brentford, Holliday scored 119 goals in 223 appearances and only Jim Towers and George Francis have surpassed Holliday's goalscoring record for the club.
+The breakout of the Second World War in September 1939 saw professional football suspended, but Holliday remained with the club through the war years.
+He made his final appearance against Reading on the final day of the 1943–44 season.
+In seven seasons of competitive football with Brentford, Holliday scored 119 goals in 223 appearances.
+Only Jim Towers and George Francis have surpassed Holliday's goalscoring record for the club.
 His 9 hat-tricks in league matches is a club record and he scored 50 goals in all competitions faster than any player in club history.

+Chelmsford City

+Following World War II, Holliday had a brief spell at Southern League side Chelmsford City.
+On 25 August 1945, Holliday made his debut for Chelmsford, scoring in a 2–1 loss against Essex rivals Colchester United, before making his second, and final, appearance for the club, against the same opposition a week later, in a 4–3 win.